Skip to content

 The field Publisher

-The recommended fields and the optional fields for the profile DCAT-AP-SE are listed below.
+Some of the recommended fields and the optional fields for the profile DCAT-AP-SE are described below.
 If you want more information about the fields for DCAT-AP-SE, you can read more about it at dataportal.se.

 Contact point: A dataset needs a contact point, usually the data owner, in order for the organization to keep track of which department or person that updates and maintains the dataset.
 It may be an individual or an organization (department or unit within the organization) with a functional mailbox.